orkes-io/docs/docs/getting-started/install/orkes-conductor-community.md

 ```

 ## Stack
-1. **Redis** as the primary store for running workflows
+1. **Redis** is the primary store for running workflows.
-2. **Postgres** for storing completed workflows and indexing enabling full text search
+2. **Postgres** for storing completed workflows and indexing enabling full text search.
-3. **[Orkes-Queues](https://github.com/orkes-io/orkes-queues)** Redis based queues that improve upon dyno-queues and providers higher performance and are built from ground up to support Redis standalone and cluster mode
+3. **[Orkes-Queues](https://github.com/orkes-io/orkes-queues)** - Redis-based queues that improve upon dyno-queues and providers higher performance and are built from the ground up to support Redis standalone and cluster mode
 ### Dependency Versions

 | Dependency                              | Supported Version |